hayaku/hayaku/README.md

 And this is just the start, there would be a lot of other nice features, so still tuned and follow the [official bundle's twitter](http://twitter.com/#!/hayakubundle)!

+# License and copyrights

+This software is released under the terms of the [MIT license](https://github.com/hayaku/hayaku/blob/master/LICENSE).